MicrosoftDocs/azure-docs-powershell/azps-9.3.0/Az.DataProtection/Sync-AzDataProtectionBackupInstance.md

 ## SYNOPSIS
 Sync backup instance again in case of failure\r\nThis action will retry last failed operation and will bring backup instance to valid state

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.dataprotection/sync-azdataprotectionbackupinstance) for up-to-date information.

 ## SYNTAX

 ```